1. Home

 My electric bill is $290/mo

-When it comes to active storm damage prevention, we recommend that you incorporate basic household maintenance into your monthly chores.
+When it comes to active storm damage prevention, we recommend incorporating prevention steps into basic household maintenance.

 1. Clean your gutters: Keeping your gutters free of debris is the first line of defense against heavy storms.
-Clean them regularly to ensure water can drain away from the house, and consider installing gutter guards to make that maintenance task even easier.
+Clean them regularly to ensure water drains away from the house.
+Consider installing gutter guards to make maintenance easier.

 2. Clear leaves off your roof: Use a roof rake, strong blower, or broom to remove dead leaves from your roof to allow the free flow of water and prevent flooding during heavy rains.

-3. Clean your downspouts: Clogged downspouts can lead to water damage, so remove all debris at the openings where the gutters feed into them, check the outlets for blockages, and rinse them with water from a hose.
+4. Clean your downspouts: Clogged downspouts can lead to water damage.
+Remove debris at the openings where the gutters feed into them, check for blockages, and rinse them with a hose.

-4. Take care of your yard: Keep your grass short and regularly remove dead vegetation from your yard to help prevent flooding on your property.
+5. Take care of your yard: Keep your grass short and regularly remove dead vegetation from your yard to help prevent flooding or loose branches or debris being blown.

 Seasonal Maintenance for Storm Damage Prevention

-1. Inspect your sump pump: If you have a sump pump, you’ll need this device to be fully operational at a moment’s notice, so you should install a battery backup if your area is prone to power outages during high winds and heavy rainfall.
+1. Inspect your sump pump: If you have a sump pump, you need it to work at a moment’s notice.
+Consider installing a battery backup if your area is prone to power outages during high winds and heavy rainfall.

 2. Check the seals on your windows: Tap the glass window panes to see if they rattle or move.
 You can also feel drafts by holding a damp hand around the window seals.

-3. Check the seals on your doors: Check the weatherstripping around the doors to ensure it is intact and does not allow outside air to get inside.
+3. Check the seals on your doors: Check the weatherstripping around the doors to ensure it is intact and does not allow outside air in.

 4. Check for loose siding: Since siding can be split, loose, or cracked from age or previous wind damage, a professional inspection can help you know whether you need to replace the entire siding or individual sections before storm season.